ITfoxtec/FoxIDs/docs/claim-transform-dk-privilege.md

     }

 ## Using JSON privilege claim in an application
-The [down-party](parties.md#down-party) application receives the privilege claim with the privilege serialized as a JSON string.
+The [application registration](parties.md#application-registration) application receives the privilege claim with the privilege serialized as a JSON string.
 The following C# code example show how to deserialize the JSON claim to an object in ASP.NET Core application using `Newtonsoft.Json`.

 Create privilege group class